dievyak/cypress-test-suite/README.md

 cy.url().should('include', 'dashboard');

-📍 Scoped Actions
+📍 Scoped Actions:
 Use .within() to limit DOM traversal to a specific container: cy.get('#login-form').within(() => {
   cy.get('input[name="email"]').type('user@example.com');
   cy.get('input[name="password"]').type('123456');
 });

-⏳ Smart Waiting
+⏳ Smart Waiting:
 Replace fixed waits with network-aware .wait('@alias'): cy.intercept('/api/user').as('getUser');
 cy.visit('/dashboard');
 cy.wait('@getUser'); // Waits for the request to complete

-🔀 Conditional Logic
+🔀 Conditional Logic:
 Use the cypress-if plugin for conditional flows: cy.get('button#subscribe')
   .if('exists') // Executes only if the button exists .click();

-🧪 API Testing Techniques with Cypress
+🧪 API Testing Techniques with Cypress:

 Demonstration of advanced API testing strategies integrated with Cypress for robust and maintainable test automation.
 Key Practices